freerange-hub/cosmos-sdk/SECURITY.md

 # Security

-As part of our [Coordinated Vulnerability Disclosure Policy](https://tendermint.com/security), we operate a bug bounty.
+As part of our Tendermint's [Coordinated Vulnerability Disclosure Policy](https://tendermint.com/security), they operate a bug bounty.
 See the policy for more details on submissions and rewards.

-The following is a list of examples of the kinds of bugs we're most interested in for the FreeRange SDK.
+The following is a list of examples of the kinds of bugs they are most interested in.
 See [here](https://github.com/tendermint/tendermint/blob/master/SECURITY.md) for vulnerabilities we are interested in for Tendermint, and lower-level libraries, e.g. IAVL.

 ## Modules
 - x/staking